DUNDAI1998/parallax-aware-uav-panorama/README.md

   <img src="fig1_teaser.png" alt="Four synchronized fisheye streams formed into an onboard panoramic perception interface" width="100%">
 </p>

-Figure 1.
-Four synchronized fisheye streams are formed onboard into a reusable ERP interface for panoramic perception and localization.

 The raw flight data are distributed separately.
 See [`DATASET.md`](DATASET.md) for the Dropbox download link and checksum instructions.